znegva/znegva.github.io/overview.md

 Port of Hyde theme for [Bolt CMS](//bolt.cm).
 Hyde is a brazen two-column theme that pairs a prominent sidebar with uncomplicated content.
 It's based on Poole, the Jekyll butler.
 Both created by Mark Otto.

+From time to time I publish pictures of excursions on my private website, sometimes including hiking routes.
+I couldn't find a theme that fulfilled all my requirements (technical as well as optical).
+First I wanted to implement my technical requirements for a theme (especially galleries and GPX presentation), so I chose an existing and appealing theme and adapted it to my needs.

 | Tools                | Links                                                                       |
 | -------------------- | --------------------------------------------------------------------------- |